|

 Editor In Chief, United Home Improvement

-With todays advanced technology, selecting an air condition has
+With today's advanced technology, selecting an air condition has

 become a complicated task, requiring much research and planning.